Page cover

 Objective: Turn Bardiel from a thin wrapper over Cortensor into a proper trust engine with policies, scoring, and Virtual-native integration.

-• v0.5 – Default trust oracle for Virtual agents and ACP pre-settlement checks
+• v0.5 (Q4 2026) Bardiel as the default trust oracle for many Virtual agents and ACP pre-settlement checks, with stronger integration into GAME and ACP.

 Objective: Extend Bardiel beyond single-task checks into full dispute arbitration and trajectory-level validation for long-running agents.